State and Federal Cooperation Will Expedite Good Forest Health

 Periodic wildfires are a part of the natural cycle of forests.
 The wildfires serve to clear out dead or dying trees, diseased trees or plants, and forest debris, allowing younger, healthier trees and shrubs to grow.
 Good forestry management practices mimic nature, mechanically clearing out underbrush and other forest debris, setting prescribed burns, and cutting and removing dead, infested or dying trees.
-Environmental regulations protecting species and their habitats severely restrict the ability of forest landowners and forestry companies to manage their lands in a way that reduce fuel loads leading to wildfires.
+Environmental regulations protecting species and their habitats severely restrict the ability of forest landowners and forestry companies to manage their lands in a way that reduces fuel loads leading to wildfires.

 Over time, an increasing number of homes and commercial enterprises have been built on the urban fringe interfacing with forestlands and scrublands.
 Small rural communities exist within forested areas of the state supported by tourism, recreation or the timber industry.
 Rapid growth in vineyards and wineries in Napa, Sonoma and Mendocino counties spurred corresponding growth in commercial and residential developments, again on the urban fringe bordering forested lands, which already had many vacation and retirement homes.

 Key Points of SB 901 Wildfires Bill

-• Allocates $200 million annually for the next five years: $165 million from the Greenhouse Gas Reduction Fund (Cap and Trade) to CAL FIRE for healthy forest and fire prevention programs and projects that improve forest health and reduce greenhouse gas emissions from wildfire; and $35 million from Cap and Trade to Cal Fire to complete prescribed fire and other fuel reduction projects consistent with the recommendations in California’s Forest Carbon Plan and the operation of year-round prescribed fire crews, research and monitoring for climate change adaptation.
+• Allocates $200 million annually for the next five years: $165 million from the Greenhouse Gas Reduction Fund (Cap and Trade) to CAL FIRE for healthy forest and fire prevention programs and projects that improve forest health and reduce greenhouse gas emissions from wildfire; and $35 million from Cap and Trade to CAL FIRE to complete prescribed fire and other fuel reduction projects consistent with the recommendations in California’s Forest Carbon Plan and the operation of year-round prescribed fire crews, research and monitoring for climate change adaptation.
 (CAL FIRE treated roughly 182,000 acres in 2019 and 2,500 acres through October 2020).

-- Five-year extension for several of the state’s biomass facilities and allowance for monthly reporting for some contracts in exchange for additional fuel flexibility.
+• Five-year extension for several of the state’s biomass facilities and allowance for monthly reporting for some contracts in exchange for additional fuel flexibility.

-- Regulatory streamlining for prescribed fire, thinning and fuel reduction projects on federal lands if the state or local agency is conducting projects under federal Good Neighbor Authority.
+• Regulatory streamlining for prescribed fire, thinning and fuel reduction projects on federal lands if the state or local agency is conducting projects under federal Good Neighbor Authority.

-- Conservation easements purchased with state funds now must be maintained and improved for forest health.
+• Conservation easements purchased with state funds now must be maintained and improved for forest health.

-- Creation of a new Small Timberland Owner Program for landowners with fewer than 100 acres—a new timber harvest plan exemption.
+• Creation of a new Small Timberland Owner Program for landowners with fewer than 100 acres—a new timber harvest plan exemption.

-- Expansion of the existing Forest Fire Prevention Pilot Program by allowing the construction of up to 600 feet of temporary roads for the purpose of treating and thinning forests.
+• Expansion of the existing Forest Fire Prevention Pilot Program by allowing the construction of up to 600 feet of temporary roads for the purpose of treating and thinning forests.

 Impact on Business